 We are committed to protecting the confidentiality of your medical information, and are required by law to do so.
-This notice describes how we may use your medical information within the hospital and how we may disclose it to others outside the hospital.
+This notice describes how we may use your medical information within the Hospital and Memorial Physicians and how we may disclose it to others.
 This notice also describes the rights you have concerning your own medical information.
 Please review it carefully and let us know if you have questions.

-Treatment.
-We may use your medical information to provide you with medical services and supplies.
-We may also disclose your medical information to others who need that information to treat you, such as doctors, physician assistants, nurses, medical and nursing students, other medical career students, technicians, therapists, emergency services and medical transportation providers, medical equipment providers, community agencies and health care providers for coordination of care, and others involved in your care.
-For example, we will allow your physician to have access to your hospital medical record to assist in your treatment at the hospital and for follow-up care.
+Treatment: We may use your medical information to provide you with medical services and supplies.
+We may also disclose your medical information to others who need that information to treat you, such as doctors, physician assistants, nurses, medical and nursing students, other medical career students, technicians, therapists, emergency service and medical transportation providers, medical equipment providers, community agencies and healthcare providers for coordination of care, and others involved in your care.
+For example; we will allow your physician to have access to your medical record to assist in your treatment at our facilities and for follow-up care.

 We also may use and disclose your medical information to remind you of an upcoming appointment, to inform you about possible treatment options or alternatives, or to tell you about health-related services available to you.

 Health Information Exchange Disclosure: We place a copy of our patients' health care information on a computer site called a health information exchange.
 Because we do that, your information is available to other doctors and providers who see you, so that they can give you the best care possible.
 Quick access to your medical information is especially important for emergency care.
 Only persons involved in the delivery of care and those who provide support to those persons shall have access to your medical record.
 The information is password protected, encrypted, and transmitted within a private network to limit access.
 This system is monitored for inappropriate use.